 Happy Valentine’s Day!
 We spoke with one of our PILI Alumni Couples, John and Jami Gekas, about their experience as PILIs and how their commitment to service plays a role in their relationships.
 Jami was a PILI Fellow at Legal Aid Chicago in 2001 and is now a partner at Foley & Lardner.
 John was […]

-Thank you to the volunteers from Chapman and Cutler who volunteered together at the Legal Prep Community Law Clinic in February!
-They assisted two clients with legal issues such as adult guardianship and adoption.
+Thank you to attorneys from Chapman and Cutler who volunteered at PILI’s Legal Prep Community Law Clinic in February!
+Two volunteers assisted four clients with legal needs including decedent estates, contracts and defamation defense.